SpongeStark/PunkerCow/GUI-project/README.md

 ## configure
 Dowmload the libaray Qt: <https://download.qt.io/official_releases/qt/5.12/5.12.10/>
+(It requres an account during installing.
+If you don't want to create one, you can disconnect the Internet to skip the registration before executing the install package)

 ### -- For Linux / Max OS
-1. Find the executable file *qmake*
+1. Find the path of the executable file *qmake*
+2. Move to the project directory
+  `cd ...`
 2. if *.pro file does noy exist:
   - `<path>/qmake -project` to create the project file.
   - Add the *lib*s to the project file, such as `QT += network Core`, `QT -= gui`, etc.